aminvd/Snake-Game/README.md

 6. Create a more user friendly index.html page to view.
 7. add in directions for user to read

+## How do I test this application?
+Simply run the index.html file.
+The game will load up automatically and the snake will start moving right away.
+From this point guide the snake to the red apples to grow and increase score.

 ## Roles
 Vedant Amin - Solo Group